MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-3.8.0/get-started-azureps.md

 Connect-AzAccount
 ```

-If you're in a non-US region, use the **Environment** parameter to sign in.
-Get the name of the
+Azure cloud services offer environments compliant with regional data-handling laws.
+For accounts in
-environment for your region by using the
+a regional cloud, use the **Environment** parameter to sign in.
+Get the name of the environment for
-[Get-AzEnvironment](/powershell/module/Az.Accounts/Get-AzEnvironment) cmdlet.
-For example, to sign
+your region using the [Get-AzEnvironment](/powershell/module/Az.Accounts/Get-AzEnvironment) cmdlet.
-in to Azure China 21Vianet:
+For example, to sign in to Azure China 21Vianet:

 ```azurepowershell-interactive
 Connect-AzAccount -Environment AzureChinaCloud